Medically reviewed by Drugs.com. Last updated on Oct 14, 2020.

 • Hepatic effects: Rare cases of severe hepatic injury, including cases of hepatic failure requiring transplantation, have been reported in patients receiving interferon beta-1a; risk may be increased by ethanol use or concurrent therapy with hepatotoxic drugs.
-Some reports indicate symptoms began after 1-6 months of treatment.
+Some reports indicate symptoms began after 1 to 6 months of treatment.
 Transaminase elevations may be asymptomatic.
 Use with caution in patients with active or a history of liver disease, alcohol abuse, or increased serum ALT (>2.5 times ULN) at baseline.
 Obtain liver function tests at 1, 3, and 6 months post therapy initiation and periodically thereafter.
 Treatment should be suspended immediately if jaundice or symptoms of hepatic dysfunction occur.
 Consider dose reductions or temporary discontinuation if ALT >5 times ULN.

 • Injection site reactions: Severe injection site reactions have occurred, including pain, erythema, edema, cellulitis, abscess, and necrosis.
 Necrosis may occur at single and multiple sites.
 Some reactions have occurred ≥2 years after initiation; reactions typically resolve with conservative treatment (antibiotics or surgical intervention may be required).
 Patient and/or caregiver competency in injection technique should be confirmed and periodically re-evaluated.

 • Neuropsychiatric disorders: Interferons have been associated with psychiatric adverse events (psychosis, depression, suicidal behavior/ideation) in patients with and without previous psychiatric symptoms; use with caution in patients with depression.
 Patients exhibiting symptoms of depression or other severe psychiatric symptoms should be closely monitored and discontinuation of therapy should be considered.

-• Thrombotic microangiopathy: Cases of thrombotic microangiopathy manifesting as thrombotic thrombocytopenic purpura (TTP) or hemolytic uremic syndrome (HUS) (some fatal) have been reported (Hunt 2014; Mahe 2013; Rebif Canadian product monograph 2014).
+• Thrombotic microangiopathy: Cases of thrombotic microangiopathy manifesting as thrombotic thrombocytopenic purpura (TTP) or hemolytic uremic syndrome (HUS) (some fatal) have been reported (Hunt 2014; Mahe 2013; Rebif Canadian product labeling 2020).
 Some cases may occur after several years of therapy.
 Monitor for new onset hypertension, thrombocytopenia, or impaired renal function; discontinuation of therapy and prompt treatment may be necessary if TTP/HUS are confirmed.

 • Cardiovascular disease: Use with caution in patients with preexisting cardiovascular disease.
 Rare cases of new-onset cardiomyopathy and/or HF have been reported.
 In a scientific statement from the American Heart Association, interferon has been determined to be an agent that may either cause reversible direct myocardial toxicity or exacerbate underlying myocardial dysfunction (magnitude: moderate/major) (AHA [Page 2016]).